Save the Squash: How to Kill Squash Bugs

 Zucchinis, cucumbers, melons and pumpkins are some of the easiest vegetables to grow — until the squash bugs take over, that is.
 Squash bugs attack squash and related plants.
 They can decimate your squash patch seemingly overnight.

 Gardeners seeking to combat squash bug infestations need to learn how to recognize eggs, nymphs and adults.
-Once identified, you can use the right organic control to rid your garden of squash bugs.
+Once identified, you can use the right control to rid your garden of squash bugs.

 What Is a Squash Bug?